topStrip1

 • Digestive-related issues

-Emotional Signs: Women go through emotional turmoil during the depressive episode.
+Emotional Signs: Women go through emotional problems during depressive episodes.
 These feelings can be chronic and intense:

 • Hopelessness, worthlessness, and/or helplessness